Euler-like modelling of dense granular flows: application to a rotating drum: Theoretical framework: Conservation equations within the Boussinesq approximation

 Contrary to classical liquids, the density and temperature dependence of transport coefficients play an important role in determining the flow density.
 For dilute systems they are usually obtained using kinetic theory of granular gases \cite{Savage81_jfm,Jenkins83_jfm,Lun86_am} within the Enskog approximation.
 For dense gases, there is no available systematic theory allowing their description.
-They are therefore usually prescribed using phenomenological models \cite{Bocquet02_pre} or fitted using experimental \cite{Dacruz05_pre,Jop05_jfm,Jop06_nature} or numerical \cite{Speedy99_jcp} data.
-In particular, the equation of state can be written in the high-density limit \cite{Dacruz05_pre,Speedy99_jcp}: \EQ P\simeq K\frac{\nu_\ast^2}{\nu_\ast-\nu} T, \EN where $K$ is a constant and $\nu_\ast$ the random closed packed limit: $\nu_\ast\simeq 0.82$ for 2D packing and $\nu_\ast\simeq 0.64$ for 3D packings.
-At $\nu=\nu_\ast$ this equation therefore predicts a zero granular temperature, consistent with the absence of motion.

-As for the dissipative terms and forcing, their precise shape shall not be needed in the sequel.
+They are therefore usually prescribed using phenomenological models \cite{Bocquet02_pre} or fitted using experimental \cite{Dacruz05_pre,Jop06_nature,Jop05_jfm} or numerical \cite{Speedy99_jcp} data.
+In particular, the equation of state can be written in the high-density limit \cite{Dacruz05_pre,Speedy99_jcp}: \EQ P\simeq K\frac{\nu_\ast^2}{\nu_\ast-\nu} T, \EN where $K$ is a constant and $\nu_\ast$ the random close packing limit: $\nu_\ast\simeq 0.82$ (resp. $\nu_\ast\simeq 0.64$) for 2D (resp. for 3D) monodisperse packing.
+At $\nu=\nu_\ast$, this equation therefore predicts a zero granular temperature, consistent with the absence of motion.
+As for the dissipative terms and forcing, the precise shape of the equation of state shall not be needed in the sequel.
 This is a distinguished feature of our approach.